Happy-Ferret-Entertainment/go-sgdk-sample/README.md

 for a freestanding environment (such as a MegaDrive game).
 Without the runtime most of the language features are unusable.
 Basic flow control, packages, and arithmetic seem to work no problem at least.
-Eventually I'd like to try porting parts of the Go runtime so that arrays, slices, types, interfaces etc work properly.
+Someone would have to take the time and effort of porting parts of the Go runtime for arrays, slices, types, interfaces etc to work properly.

 CGO didn't like it when I tried to use it with libmd.
 I think it may also require the runtime.
 So instead, something a bit weird: